• Art magazine

 Less is more.
 This principle has become a virtually universal success story in minimalist design .
 Anyone who wonders why the fusion of form, function, and aesthetics has set standards in design and lifestyle for years quickly realizes: This isn't about renunciation out of necessity, but rather a conscious reduction to the essentials.

-This attitude is mirrors both in the object and its environment.
-From living spaces and clothing to digital interfaces, minimalism brings clarity, calm, and focus on what matters.
-The following discussion demonstrates how the three fundamental pillars of form, function, and aesthetics combine to create a holistic approach and which social developments continue to shape this style today.
+This attitude is reflected both in the object itself and in its surroundings.
+From living spaces and clothing to digital interfaces, minimalism brings clarity, tranquility, and a focus on what matters.
+The following analysis shows how the three fundamental pillars of form, function, and aesthetics combine to create a holistic approach and which societal developments continue to shape this style today.

 Minimalist design principles: form, function and aesthetics